jsfenfen/990-xml-reader/README.md

 ## Testing

-Nosetests - Test coverage is incomplete
+Nosetests - Test coverage is incomplete, improve it with coverage.py ( so run 'pip install coverage'
+then:

+$ nosetests --with-coverage --cover-erase --cover-package=irs_reader

+or

+$ coverage report -m

 Tox -- see tox.ini; testing for: 2.7,3.4,3.5,3.6 .
 You may need to run `pip install tox` in the testing environment.